AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release rotes for the latest maintenance release of Experience Manager as a Cloud Service.

-## Release 11289 {#release-11289}
+## Release 11358 {#release-11358}

-Summarized below are the continuous improvements for maintenance release 11289, which was publicly released on March 7th, 2023.
-This maintenance release is an update from previous maintenance release 10912.
+Summarized below are the continuous improvements for maintenance release 11358, which was publicly released on March 10, 2023.
+This maintenance release is an update from previous maintenance release 11289.

 Feature enablement for this maintenance release will provide you with the full feature set.
 See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.

 ### Known Issues {#known-issues}

-Do not upgrade if you are using CORS.
-An issue impacting the GraphQL content delivery functionality was identified in this release.
-A change in the default AEM dispatcher configuration regarding how GraphQL persisted queries are cached can break GraphQL content delivery of such queries.
-This issue will be fixed in our next maintenance release.
+to fill

 ### Fixed Issues {#fixed-issues}